|

 information is available through a range of channels, often at the

 press of a button.
-Thanks to the pioneering work of the PiA there are
+Thanks to the pioneering work of the PiA there

-of patient care and understanding of these complex disorders.
+level of patient care and understanding of these complex disorders.

 Today,

-in a forever changing healthcare environment, a patient organisation is
+in a forever changing healthcare environment, a patient organisation

-needed to ensure PID is not marginalised or forgotten when important
+is needed to ensure PID is not marginalised or forgotten when important

-decisions are being made at national and local level about the
+decisions are being made at national and local level about the commissioning

-care you rightly take for granted is protected.
+you rightly take for granted is protected.

 That

-is why it is important to see a 'new' PiA emerge from the demise of its
+is why it is important to see a 'new' PiA emerge from the demise

-enterprise will be crucial.
+for such an enterprise will be crucial.

 On